smat-dev/jinni/README.md

 # Note For Cursor Users

-Cursor can silently drop context that is larger than the allowed maximum, so if you have a sizable project and the agent acts like the tool call never happened try reducing what you are bringing in (e.g: "read context for the xyz component")
+Cursor can silently drop context that is larger than the allowed maximum, so if you have a sizable project and the agent acts like the tool call never happened, try reducing what you are bringing in ("read context for xyz")

 ## Components